rodribro/AI-ConnectFour/README.md

-# connectfour
+### AI Connect Four
-Connect Four game implementation.
-It supports PvP and PvAI, there will be 2 available AIs to play against which will be implemented using A* and MCTS algorithms.
+Connect Four game implementation that supports PvP and PvAI.

+There are be 4 available AIs to play against which were implemented using:

+* MiniMax
+* MCTS
+* NegaMax
+* A*

+Jupyter Notebook contains details of the implementation and algorithm benchmarking.